 Each team will have the opportunity to warm up their stunts, pyramids and tumbling prior to the competition and have them checked out by a safety judge.
 This will be done during a four minute time frame on a matted section of floor.
 Dance teams can warm up on the performing surface of their choice.
 Tentative check in, practice times and competition times for each division will be sent with your registration packet.
 Our web page will provide a listing of your team’s exact arrival time, practice and competition time.
 All coaches must go to our website on Friday November 11th to see your exact times.

 Dance cheer teams will follow National Federation rules.
-College will follow the AACCA guidelines
+College will follow the AACCA guidelines.
+All dance performances will be performed on our new Marley floors.

 - College Divisions are limited to 2 minutes and 30 seconds with no music time limit.